codio/knowledge/source/instructors/admin/organization/prompt-management.rst

 Enter the information you want to provide with your prompt along with the text of the prompt.

 - Each Prompt must have a unique **Prompt ID**.
 - Use the buttons to create templates to specify the data you want to send.
-For example, **Add Instructor View** will add the tag: ``{{"type": "INSTRUCTOR_VIEW", "filepath": ""}}`` which will pull the contents of the specified file.
+For example, **Add Instructor View** will add the tag: ``{{"type": "INSTRUCTOR_VIEW", "filepath": ""}}`` which will pull the contents of the specified file at execution time.
-- You can use this feature to access solutions in the ``.guides\secure`` folder.
+- You can use this feature to access solutions in the ``.guides/secure`` folder.
 See the example below.

 .. image:: /img/manage_organization/promptmanagement.png
     :alt: The prompt management dialog